 The previous battle of the Peninsular War is the Battle of Sabugal

 The next battle of the Peninsular War is the Battle of Albuera

 Date of the Battle of Fuentes de Oñoro: 3rd to 5th May 1811

-Place of the Battle of Fuentes de Oñoro: In Spain on the Portuguese border, west of Ciudad Rodrigo.
+Place of the Battle of Fuentes de Oñoro: on the Spanish-Portuguese border, west of Ciudad Rodrigo.

-Combatants at the Battle of Fuentes de Oñoro: British, Portuguese and Spanish against the French.
+Combatants at the Battle of Fuentes de Oñoro: British, Portuguese and Spanish army against the French ‘Army of Portugal’.

 Commanders at the Battle of Fuentes de Oñoro: Lieutenant General Viscount Wellington against Marshal André Massena, Prince of Essling and Duke of Rivoli.

 Size of the armies at the Battle of Fuentes de Oñoro: 37,000 British, Portuguese and Spanish troops (1,500 being cavalry) with 48 guns, against 48,000 French troops (4,500 being cavalry) and 46 guns.